tobe/area-screenshot/README.md

 # LoLScoreboard
-Takes a screenshot of the League of Legends scoreboard whenever TAB has been pressed.
+Takes a screenshot of the selected area whenever TAB has been pressed.
 Why?
-Because I want a scoreboard on my second monitor without it blocking my view.
+Because I want a LoL scoreboard on my second monitor without it blocking my view.

 # Requirements
 * Microsoft Visual Studio 2015 or better